bcgov/ols-geocoder/faults.md

 <a name="STREET_DIRECTION.notPrefix">Street Direction Not Prefix</a> | A given street direction was placed before street name instead of after.
 A match with a correctly positioned street direction is returned.|0
 <a name="STREET_DIRECTION.notSuffix">Street Direction Not Suffix</a> | A given street direction was placed after street name instead of before.
 A match with a correctly positioned street direction is returned.|0
 <a name="STREET_DIRECTION.spelledWrong">Street Direction Spelled Wrong</a> | A given street direction was spelled wrong.
 A match with a correctly spelled street direction is returned.|1
 <a name="STREET_NAME.isAlias">Street Name Is Alias</a> | A given street name is an alias for the official street name.
-A match with the official street name is returned.
+A match with the official street name is returned.|1
 <a name="STREET_NAME.missing">Street Name Missing</a> | A given address didn't contain a street name but one was found.|1
 <a name="STREET_NAME.notMatched">Street Name Not Matched</a> | A given streetName within a given locality was not found.
 The locality is returned with a match precision of LOCALITY.
 Other addresses in different localities that contain the given civic number and street will also be returned but with a lesser score.|12
 <a name="STREET_NAME.spelledWrong">Street Name Spelled Wrong</a> | A given street name was spelled wrong but was successfully corrected to match a known street name with the given locality.|2